 Section 504 Services

 The purpose of Section 504 of the Rehabilitation Act of 1973, as amended, is designed to eliminate discrimination on the basis of disability in any program or activity offered by Loudoun County Public Schools (LCPS).
-The LCPS policy on non-discrimination can be found using the following link: Section 504 PolicyThe LCPS procedures related to Section 504 identification, evaluation, placement, discipline, procedural safeguards, grievance procedures, and impartial hearings are located in LCPS regulation 8-6A using the following link: Section 504 Regulation.
+LCPS prohibits discrimination of students on the basis of disability in any program or activity offered by Loudoun County Public Schools (LCPS).
+The LCPS policy on non-discrimination can be found using the following link: Section 504 PolicyThe LCPS procedures related to Section 504 identification, evaluation, placement, discipline, procedural safeguards, grievance procedures, and impartial hearings are outlined in LCPS regulation 8-6A using the following link: Section 504 Regulation.

 Section 504 Frequently Asked Questions